I entrusted my dreams to Cloud Service Mesh for Cloud Run

 Figure 6 Ideal B for Task B

-Figure 7 shows what we were able to build.
-In the case of Cloud Service Mesh, we were unable to register a NEG with a revision tag in the Backend Service, so we had to create a separate Cloud Run service for each release version.
+Figure 7 shows what we actually built.
+Because Cloud Service Mesh doesn't allow NEGs with revision tags to be registered in the Backend Service, we had to create a separate Cloud Run service for each release version.
 We concluded that this configuration was unacceptable from an operational perspective.

 We have not conducted performance tests to confirm that all traffic is switched as expected.